zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import-export/data-import/import-data/import-data-on-web-ui.md

     For details on how to prepare your data, refer to [Prepare Source Data](./prepare-source-data).
 You can also refer to the end-to-end notebook [Data Import from Zero to Hero](./data-import-zero-to-hero) to get more.

 - You have created a collection with a schema matching the example dataset and already have the collection indexed and loaded.
-For details, see [Example Dataset](./example-dataset) and [Manage Collections](./manage-collections).
+For details, see [Example Dataset](./example-dataset) and [Collection](./collection).

 ## Import data on the web UI{#import-data-on-the-web-ui}